thixotropist/ghidra_import_tests/content/en/docs/instruction_patterns/app_topdown_evaluation.md

 If whisper.cpp is representative of a broader class of ML programs compiled for RISCV-64 vector-enabled hardware, then:

-1. Ghidra's sleigh subsystem needs to recognize at least those vector instrucions found in the rvv 1.0 release.
+1. Ghidra's sleigh subsystem needs to recognize at least those vector instructions found in the rvv 1.0 release.
 2. The decompiler view should have access to pcodeops for all of those vector instructions.
 3. The 20 to 50 most common `vset*` configurations (e.g., `e64m1tama`) should be explicitly recognized at the pcodeop layer and displayed in the decompiler view.